Build an Advanced Surface Tracking Experience

 Why custom loading screen?
 Professional apps need branded, informative loading experiences.

-, the SDK provides no default UI - you must create your own splash screen and manage its lifecycle.
-Please note that you may use the on-load
+With `minimal-ui="true"`, the SDK provides no default UI - you must create your own splash screen and manage its lifecycle.
+Please note that you may use the `on-load` attribute to override the default SDK splash screen while keeping other SDK UI elements when `minimal-ui="false"` .

 <head>